More Resources to Support Your 'Rockstar' Leadership Career

 If you have people in your team who have either fled or are fighting, ask yourself "What can I change about the way I lead to inspire and engage their spirit?"
 Discover some employee motivation techniques here.

-Different Leadership Style Lesson: People yearn to be heard and engaged.
+Different Leadership Style Lesson: People yearn to be seen and heard.

-They yearn to know that someone cares about their needs and desires and sees them as important.
-Once you connect with their spirit, rather than try to break it or bend it to meet your needs, then and only then can you inspire their best and ignite their passion.
+Once you connect with people's spirit, rather than try to break it or bend it to meet your needs, then and only then can you inspire their best and ignite their passion.

 And, finally, what Jess reminded me of is: If I don't remain focused on why I am doing something, I end up doing and being something I don't want.